While bath bombs might provide a relaxing experience, everything has an environmental impact.

 4. Are Bath Bombs Toxic?

-Some ingredients in bath bombs may be toxic.
+Although bath bombs are generally considered safe, some ingredients may be toxic.

 Studies found that baking soda is acutely toxic to marine life.